 The couple belongs to the Diocese of Charleston.
-Believing strongly that you start in Jerusalem, through Judea and Samaria, and then to the ends of the world (Acts 1:8) the Diocese figures heavily into the work they do on Catholic Roads.
+Believing that you start in Jerusalem, spreading through Judea and Samaria, and then to the ends of the world (Acts 1:8), the Charleston Diocese figures heavily into the work they do on Catholic Roads. (see Herman Nootks).

 ROM WEBSTER …

 Catholic Roads produces media, usually under the pen name of Rom Webster.
-Rom Webster is not one person, but actually a team of people.
+Rom Webster is not actually a single person, but a team of people.
 The name stands for “Reach One Media” (Rom) and “web stuff” (webster).

 At Catholic Roads, we travel.
-In our travels, we meet people.
-We often get to see where they live and work too.
+We meet people, and we observe where they live and work.

-We’re full of surprises at Catholic Roads, and in our work.
-We call the special mix of surprise and laughter “divine humor”!
+We’re full of surprises at Catholic Roads.
+We call our blend of surprise and laughter “divine humor!”

 VOCATION WORKS …

 A big part of our focus is on vocation.
-When we speak of vocation, however, we extend its meaning beyond priestly and religious vocations.
-A life focused on faith, family, and work, lived publicly in the community and culture around us, is an important part of God’s call.
-So we often speak in terms of jobs, work, the workforce, and careers when we talk about vocations.
+When we speak of vocation, however, we extend its meaning beyond the priestly and religious sense.

 - ACT I: God calls